mark-anto/Sample-Decentralized-Library-Project/README.md

 # Sample Decentralized Library Project

 I have recently started on my journey to learn blockchain development.
 I am also a avid reader and that led me to think... what if there was a Decentralized Library.. that would be pretty cool.
 This is my effort to design one and learn on the go.
 I will keep improving it as I learn more.
 For now I have added the bare bones functionality of addition, deletion and borrowing books.
 While I was doing some reasearch for the same I stumbled upon a educative tutorial on how to make a decentralized library using tron https://github.com/TRON-Developer-Hub/decentralized-library.git - a shoutout from me to they/them.
 It helped me lay down the core design because this is my first actual blockchain project from scratch.
-I am facing some coer design issues/questions at this moment in time which are not technical in nature but more related to the core design of the product i.e a decentralized library.
+I am facing some core design issues/questions at this moment in time which are not technical in nature but more related to the core design of the product i.e a decentralized library.
 While I mull over these questions I will add some features which I have in mind like-:

 -> Update price of existing book.